 Measure Measured Against Target Jun 2021 Measure Status Comments EC10 - Intermodal Site: Additional intermodal site established.
-Council data > 4 5 4 3 3 2 1 0 0 0 0 0 0 0 0 0 0 0 0 0 Narrabri Shire has three (3) operational intermodal sites.
-The Northern NSW Inland Port (N2IP) development includes the capability of providing further intermodal capabilities with direct connectivity to Inland Rail infrastructure.
-Council has purchased 240ha for N2IP and exercised options on an additional 134ha, giving a total footprint of 374 hectares.
+Council data > 4 2 Narrabri Shire has 3 operational intermodal sites.
+The Northern NSW Inland Port (N2IP) development has the capability of providing further intermodal capabilities with direct connectivity to Inland Rail infrastructure.
+Council is currently working with EY on a Federally funded Interface Improvement Programme that will link Council's N2IP site to the Inland Rail infrastructure.
+Council has purchased a combined 374 hectares that will make up the N2IP site.
+Council is working with the State Government on making the N2IP site a Special Activation Precinct 2.2.2.
+5 : for NSW.